 At the very least you should get your credit free credit reports each year from AnnualCreditReport.com.
 If you want more peace of mind, you can consider signing up for a service, such as GoFreeCredit.com, that provides your credit scores and credit monitoring that alerts you of changes to your credit report and any suspicious activity.

 Credit Karma - Becoming part of Credit Karma is easy, fast and best of all 100% free.
-No credit card is required and there is none of those trial period offers that those other companies offer.
+No credit card is required and there is none of those trial period offers that other companies offer.
 On Credit Karma you’ll have access to your credit score for free anytime you want it.
 You’ll also be able to take advantage of their numerous tracking tools to better help you understand and protect your credit.
-Learn how to save money with a personalized debt management recommendation based on your finances.
+You can also learn how to save money with a personalized debt management recommendation based on your finances.